Is your favorite brewery in SC, NC – or Westeros? Find it on ‘Game of Breweries’ map

 “It started with a conversation on the couch with me and my wife, and the next day it was pretty much done,” Shoenthal said.

-He said his wife, Lori James, took the idea and ran with it — and he said now 23,000 people have seen the post on the brewery’s Facebook page, according to Facebook data.
+He said his wife, Lori Jane, took the idea and ran with it — and he said now 23,000 people have seen the post on the brewery’s Facebook page, according to Facebook data.

 Lower Left Brewing Company will open at 4528 Nations Crossing Road in Charlotte’s Lower South End near other brewers Sugar Creek Brewing Company, Olde Mecklenburg Brewery and Good Road CiderWorks.